ytrqua3/music-prefernce-country-classification/README.md

   - tried to apply LightGB but could not figure out how to train one
   - final: completed the logistic regression as a baseline and went on a side track to taking a crash course on sagemaker

-1-2 Feb: working on training and deploying LightGB on sagemaker
+1-2 Feb: working on training LightGB on sagemaker
   - base model did not work very well training accuracy: 0.6598848248296058 <br/>
 validation accuracy: 0.5045294648694082<br/>